ShaunCurtis/Blazr.BaseData/readme.md

 ### InMemoryWeatherDbContext

-This is the In-Memory Implementation.
+This is the In-Memory implementation.
 It inherits from `DbContext` and implements `IWeatherDbContext`.  `OnModelCreating` isn't strictly necessary here, but I've included it to demonstrate how to map `DbContext` entities to database objects.

 ```csharp
 namespace Blazr.App.Data;